Armies from 1066 or later at Irvine 2023

 Rules hint - The Iayalar Fanatics (to give them their proper name) are Elite Medium Swordsmen Impetuous, or Superior Warband Fast to give them a DBM classification.
 As unmanoeuvreable, non-shooting, non-skirmishing infantry they are a bit weird for an Ottoman army that relies on wrongfooting their enemies with speedy horsemanship, but as assault troops to take on Heavy Infantry (especially spearmen) they are pretty much as good as it gets for an Ottoman force.
 So, expecting some walls of spear and heavy infantry in numbers at this event they had made it into my list and onto the table as a bit of a novelty item with real teeth in the right situation

-As if dancing a jig at the altar of Robbie Burns' havering pint of Heavy, the Scottish spearmen, using their schiltron formation, braced for impact conscious that the key moment of decision would be this initial clash as the Ottomans sought to break through the wall of spears while enduring the defensive attacks from the Scottish spears.
+After drinking a pint of Heavy that tasted as if it was made from the tears of Big Jock Stein's highland Proclaimers Greatest Hits Album, the Scottish spearmen, using their schiltron formation, braced for impact conscious that the key moment of decision would be this initial clash as the Ottomans sought to break through the wall of spears while enduring the defensive attacks from the Scottish spears.

 Rules hint - The Janissaries are (of course) skilled bowmen, but due to their fairly rare classification as "Swordsmen with Bow" they can also (unlike pure "bowmen") legitimately expect to mix it in hand to hand with regular enemy infantry.
 Add in the fact they are Elite, and that most of the enemy Spearmen are Mediocre there is every reason to use them as straight-up assault infantry alongside the Iaylars in this battle, regarding any shooting they do as a bit of a bonus.